 Listening to your body is no walk in the park (although funnily enough that itself can be a useful tool).
 There’s a reason that meditation and mindfulness are gaining serious momentum.
 The ability to silence outside distractions can prove invaluable.

-If you’re a meditation novice and anti-wishy washy like most of us, consider trying a few popular Apps such as from our good friend and recent BackHug Live guest Andrew Johnson and be literally open minded.
-There is real science behind it, I promise.
+If you’re a meditation novice and anti-wishy-washy like most of us, consider trying a few popular Apps such as from our good friend and recent BackHug Live guest Andrew Johnson and be literally open-minded.
+There is the real science behind it, I promise.

 Another strategy to practice is the art of tracking.
 Building your own trends of energy, sleep, mood and focus.
 Rate yourself out of 10 for each per day and do some post-game analysis if you’re hitting sub 5 consistently.